 7. Past trauma

-I think one of the most common causes of fear would be past trauma.
+I think one of the most common causes of fears would be past trauma.
 Since I am in the sharing mood, I will share even more.
 I was abused, and I believe I have shared this many times.
 Because of my past trauma, I fear many things, especially people in general.
 Yes, I guess you can say I have a case of anthropophobia (fear of people).

 Past traumas cause PTSD, anxiety and also physical health problems.
 Unfortunately, we don’t often address the common fears they produce.
 Past traumas can affect our social life, spiritual life, family life and more.
 Because of what happened to us, we will often avoid relationships or career changes.